 We now live in a world where most constraints are non-existent.
 We can travel, communicate, and see how others live.
-But it appears what we cannot overcome is human resistance to difference – why cannot the be like us.
+But it appears what we cannot overcome is human resistance to difference – why can they not be like us.

 So instead of creating a world of wonder and appreciation – people complain, criticize, and despise – hatred in the world is rampant, rather than eliminated, in a world full of wonder.

-I have been fortunate to be able to see, experience and appreciate much of the wonder that exists.
-More importantly, I have been able to experience the love that is everywhere, albeit, I have had my share of hate as well, as that is everywhere but the love far exceeds the other, if we only open our hearts, and feel.
+I have been fortunate to be able to see, experience and appreciate much of this wonder.
+More importantly I have been able to experience the love that is everywhere, albeit I have had my share of hate as well, as that is everywhere but love far exceeds the other is we only open our hearts and feel.
 In fact, it overwhelms!

-This Christmas I was able to experience Christmas in two countries at the same time – one, The Gambia an ocean away, and poor.
-The other Canada where in relative terms is wealthy as any in the world.
+This Christmas I was able to experience Christmas in two countries at the same time – The Gambia an ocean away, and poor.
+The other Canada where, in relative terms, it is wealthy as any in the world.

-Why cannot everyone experience the world of wonder, without impediments, why are we still fighting wars.
-Why do some feel better than others, or think their lifestyle is better and their religion is closer to some god or other.
+Why cannot everyone experience the world of wonder, without impediments, why are we still fighting wars, some feel better than others or think their lifestyle is better or that their religion is closer to some god or other.

 For me, I just wanted to share with you my Christmas of wonder.
 I